 Books like After the Flood by Bill Cooper, Annals of the World by James Ussher, and Matthew Poole’s 1685 Commentary on the Holy Bible (included in the Online Bible) contain a treasury of references to primary sources and early works.
 All three are available from AOI and are a good place to ignite the flame of history and begin passing it on.

-(Article was also included in the January/February 2012 Think and Believe publication.)
+Originally published in the January/February 2012 issue of Think and Believe newsletter.